LiuYuxin-Hi/LiuYuxin-Hi.github.io/content/blog/docker-deployment/index.md

 date: 2026-03-12
 summary: "Explores the dilemmas and development models of digital transformation for new-type think tanks in China under the context of intelligent technology."
 tags:
-  - CSSCI IF: 2.254
+  - CSSCI
 authors:
-  - Yuxin Liu
+  - me
-featured: true
+featured: false
 ---

 This paper analyzes the challenges faced by Chinese new-type think tanks in digital transformation and proposes development models under intelligent technology.